DeveloperMaris/personvardi-parser/README.md

 # Personvārdi Parser

-A script to parse out information from html page of [Personvārdi DB](https://personvardi.pmlp.gov.lv/index.php)
+A Python script to retrieve and parse information from [Personvārdi DB](https://personvardi.pmlp.gov.lv/index.php)

+### Attention
+If this script is executed too often, your IP address can get blocked by the host!

 ## Setup